iamrichardjones/acronymfinder/README.md

 Legal Bit: all slogan and data used in this project is sourced from the internet.
 I take no responsibility for any errors.
 Please let me know if there are problems.

 TODO:
-* create the importer to read from a file
+* create the importer to read from a file (on-going)
 * I18N it all
 * create music song titles for mnemonics etc